marksteele/cinched/README.md

     * Make sure it has the same IP
     * Make sure it has the same configuration
     * Do *not* run the `cinched setup` setup wizard
-* Create a backup from a working node in the cluster
-* Copy backup files to the new node
+* Copy backup files to the replacement node
 * Run `cinched setup`, this will ensure proper SELinux filesystem properties/permissions
 * Start Cinched as normal with the `cinched start` command.
 * Enter the key shards